 For a 2-level structure and a group-level predictor, it is possible to compute a variance adjustment factor (Section 20.3.3) for a cluster-adjusted analysis relative to an unadjusted analysis.
 Unfortunately, the simple variance adjustment leads to a widespread, but incorrect, belief that clustering always and only causes variance inflation.
-The discussion of the split-plot design illustrated the separation of the total variation into variation between and within wholeplots, with different values and degrees of freedom for each level.
+The discussion of the split-plot design illustrated the separation of the total variation into variation between and within whole-plots, with different values and degrees of freedom for each level.
 Therefore, if the data show these variations to be respectively large and small, the cluster-adjusted (split-plot) analysis will actually give smaller standard errors for subplot predictors-and larger standard errors for whole-plot predictors.
-It also follows that in a dataset with only a few groups (even if there is little clustering within groups), ignoring the hierarchical structure will lead you to grossly overestimate the power for evaluation of group-level factors because it is the number of groups that determines the appropriate degrees of freedom, not the number of individuals within groups.
-However, accounting for the data structure in the analysis might lead to smaller SEs for an individual-level factor.
+It also follows that in a dataset with only a few herds (even if there is little clustering within herds), ignoring the hierarchical structure will lead you to grossly overestimate the power for evaluation of herd-level factors because it is the number of herds that determines the appropriate degrees of freedom, not the number of animals within herds.
+However, accounting for the data structure in the analysis might lead to smaller SEs for an animal-level factor.
 A final, less clear-cut effect of ignoring clustering is in the weighting of observations from different clusters.
-If the number of family members in different families is highly variable, an unadjusted analysis gives unreasonably large weight to large families.
-In summary, ignoring clustering can lead to deficiencies other than variance inflation.
-Furthermore, in answer to question 2. above, even when 'no dependence' is seen, one would usually want to use cluster-adjusted methods to properly take into account the data structure.
+If the number of cows in different herds is highly variable, an unadjusted analysis gives unreasonably large weight to large herds.
+In summary, ignoring clustering can lead to other deficiencies than variance inflation, and in answer to question 2. above, even when 'no dependence' is seen, one would usually want to use cluster-adjusted methods to properly take into account the data structure.